 What is the ADMA?

-The Assisted Decision-Making (Capacity) (Amendment) Bill 2022, or ADMA, established a new legal framework for supporting decision-making.
+The Assisted Decision-Making (Capacity) Act 2015, or ADMA, established a new legal framework for supporting people to make their own decisions through all phases of their life.
 Among other important changes to providing individuals with more autonomy throughout their lives, the ADMA also grants Advance Healthcare Directives full legal standing.
-The Bill was signed into law in December 2022, though a commencement date has not yet been announced it is anticipated shortly.
+The Act was fully commenced on 26th April 2023.
 Find more information on this law on the Decision Support Service web site.

 What is capacity?